A Glug of Oil

 Champ

-5. Put the chopped spring onions into the boiling milk, then remove from the heat and leave to infuse for about one minute.
+3. Put the milk and butter (75g) into a small saucepan with the butter and bring to a boil.
+Add the spring onions to the boiling milk, then remove from the heat and leave to infuse for about one minute.

-6. Mash the potatoes well and stir in the milk and onions until everything is smooth.
-Check for seasoning and keep warm till you're ready to serve.
+4. Mash the potatoes well and stir in the milk and onions until everything is smooth.
+Check for seasoning and keep warm until you're ready to serve.

 Did you make this recipe?